avoco/cabinet/README.md

 Filters allow mutating a file to be stored to a Handler.
 They are called in the order defined and a few filters are provided by this library.

-For instance, it's often best not to simply store filenames provided by random Internet uploads.
-Although this library does scrub the filename, it's not as fool-proof as simply ignoring the provided filename and using a random string with a consistent length.
-The [RandomizeFilename](#randomizefilename) filter does just that.
+For instance, it's often best not to store filenames provided by random Internet uploads.
+Although this library does scrub the filename, it's not as fool-proof as ignoring the provided filename and using a random string with a consistent length.
+The [RandomizeFilename](#randomizefilename) filter does that.

 ```python
 from filestorage.filters import RandomizeFilename